ecbrown7/ecbrown7.github.io/_posts/2022-06-25-evanbrown-project1-blog-post.md

 The most difficult part of the project in general for me was creating a framework for what I was trying to accomplish.
 I wanted an outcome to shoot for, not just blindly sifting through data.
-I had a long brainstorming session to relate real world concepts to the data I was going to be working with.
+I had to have a long brainstorming session to relate real world concepts to the data I was going to be working with.
 It was rewarding in the long term doing it this way, since the final project revealed meaningful data trends and